fj9/autobuntu/README.md

 ### Station

 Installs [Station](https://getstation.com) as an AppImage
-TODO: This needs an Icon and needs to be added to the dock and Applications Tray
+TODO: This needs an icon and needs to be added to the dock and Applications Tray

 ### ZSH
 Installs zsh, OhMyZsh, Z, Zsh Auto Suggestion and Zsh Syntax Highlighting